Tabular Foundation Models Can Do Survival Analysis: Introduction

 \bo{(2) Consistent model guarantee as the training set grows.} We prove that minimizing our binary cross-entropy loss recovers the true underlying survival probabilities as the training sample size grows.
 This consistency result holds under a conditional independent censoring assumption that is common in the survival analysis literature \citep{uno2011c,kalbfleisch2002statistical}.
 We also show empirically that classification models with lower binary cross-entropy loss have more accurate survival probabilities (Figure \ref{fig:correlation}).

 \bo{(3) Empirical evaluation on a suite of real-world survival analysis datasets.} We evaluate on $43$ static and $5$ dynamic real-world survival analysis datasets from \textit{SurvSet} \citep{drysdale2022survset}.
-We find that TFMs, using our classification framework, outperform a variety of classical and deep learning-based survival models on average across multiple common survival metrics.
+Across multiple common survival metrics, TFMs using our classification formulation outperform hazard-based and multi-class formulations with TFMs and a range of classical and deep learning-based survival models on average.